mienaikoe/ziyu/Chapters/2-6-Chapter13.md

   She paused, not having thought of that possibility.

   "I didn't think so," said Kip.
 "Look, I don't blame you for not wanting to hurt someone you care about, Ginnu.
-But Ramne is not the kind of man who would hesitate to kill you if he had to.
-You have to distance yourself from him and anyone else who might try to protect Lissa."
+But Ramne doesn't seem like the kind of man who would hesitate to kill you if he had to.
+You'll know nothing but misery if you stay with him or anyone else who might try to protect Lissa."

   "He just likes hae for the money.
 He wouldn't touch me."